vapor/docs/docs/advanced/queues.md

 }
 ```

-See more in the Blog post from [Romain puclet](https://romain.codes/2024/10/08/using-and-testing-vapor-queues/)
+See more details in [Romain Pouclet's blog post](https://romain.codes/2024/10/08/using-and-testing-vapor-queues/).